Logan-Hansen/PokemonCrystal/README.md

 --------------------
 - [ ] Add in Rocket Admins (Proton, Petrel, Ariana and Archer), additional Rocket sidequests, and perhaps Giovanni?
 - [X] Early grass on Route 32 (instead of having to put Mareep in route 31)
-- [ ] Sprout tower mandatory before Falkner
+- [ ] More swarms that focus on Johto pokemon avaliability

 Updates to Kanto to make it feel less empty
 --------------------
 - [ ] Safari Zone back
-- [ ] Viridian Forest back
+- [X] Viridian Forest back
 - [ ] Cinnabar Island restored
 - [ ] master ball and other new prizes in Celadon Game Corner
 - [ ] Mr. Fuji sidequest